 The Saarloos wolfdog descended from a cross between the wolf and dog.
-It’s large dog breed also known as Saarloos wolfhound.
-The Saarloos wolfdog was not bred with any aim for a particular utilization.
+He is a large dog breed also known as Saarloos wolfhound.
+The Saarloos wolfdog was not bred with any aim for particular utilization.

 History of Saarloos wolfdog

 The Saarloos Wolfdog was a cross he made between a male German Shepherd Dog and a female wolf.
-After doing lots of experiments with breeding and crossbreeding of several species, Mr. Leendert Saarloos started in the 20s with the breeding of a dog.
-In 1935, Dutch breeder Leendert Saarloos started cross breeding a German Shepherd male to either a female Mackenzie Valley wolf or a female European wolf which he obtained from Diergaarde Blijdorp, the Rotterdam Zoo.
+After doing lots of experiments with breeding and crossbreeding of several species, Mr Leendert Saarloos started in the 20s with a dog’s breeding.
+In 1935, Dutch breeder Leendert Saarloos started cross-breeding a German Shepherd male to either a female Mackenzie Valley wolf or a female European wolf which he obtained from Diergaarde Blijdorp, the Rotterdam Zoo.

 Origin: The Netherlands.